ASIC and FPGA Design and Verification

 - Altera, Actel, and Xilinx FPGA design tools

 Director of Training, SynthWorks Design Inc. (1997 - Current)

 Responsible for all aspects of the VHDL training business.

 Architect and Principal Developer, Open Source VHDL Verification Methodology (OSVVM) (2012 - Current)

-Responsible for all aspects of OSVVM, the #1 VHDL Verification Methodology.
+Responsible for all aspects of OSVVM, a leading VHDL Verification Methodology.

 The OSVVM utility library provides similar capabilities to other verification languages, such as SystemVerilog + UVM.

 OSVVM capabilities include transaction level modeling, error handling and conditional messaging (debug messages+), functional coverage, constrained random and Intelligent Coverage Random test generation, data structures (scoreboards, ...), and basic utilities (synchronization, clock generation, ...).

 The OSVVM verification component library provides common models such as AXI4, Axi4Lite, AxiStream, and UART.